Our Team – Oregon

 Charese Rohny has represented individuals as an attorney for over 16 years.
 Since she started her legal career as law clerk in 1993 at Barton & Strever, P.C. and Rosenthal & Greene, P.C., she has dedicated herself to promoting positive change for individuals.
 She has had the privilege of working with and being mentored by some of the most respected, honored and successful trial lawyers who have relentlessly fought for individuals and social justice.
 Charese graduated from Willamette University College of Law in 1995, was admitted to the bar, and began working in Salem, Oregon at Vick & Conroyd, P.C. a well-respected high volume practice representing physically and emotionally injured individuals.
 There she was able to build and manage a large case load that allowed her to gain a substantial amount of trial, arbitration and deposition experience in her first six years of practice.
 Her practice has always included employment discrimination and civil rights cases.
 In 2001, she moved to Portland, Oregon to work on more complex commercial litigation and to focus more on employment law at Markowitz, Herbold, Glade and Mehlhaf, P.C.
 She then left to become a partner at Crispin Employment Lawyers where she was able to exclusively handle cases involving employee’s rights.
 She started her own firm in downtown Portland in March 2006.

-Natasha Shauger is the Director responsible for National Sales Operations and Business Development for Xerox’s US Channel Sales organization.
+Natasha Shauger is the National Director of Sales Operations for Wyld.
+Previously, she was the director responsible for National Sales Operations and Business Development for Xerox’s US Channel Sales organization.
 During her tenure with Xerox, she has held various roles within channel sales, supply chain and engineering.
 Natasha comes from a lineage with a strong commitment to philanthropic work in the education space – specifically college prep and cultural enrichment; and has a passion for seeing underrepresented students flourish academically by enabling them with tools, confidence and community support.
 Natasha has a Bachelor's degree in Industrial Engineering from California Polytechnic State University, San Luis Obispo and an MBA from Portland State University.
 Originally from California, Natasha is a 19-year resident of Oregon and enjoys her free time exploring life’s adventures with her husband, daughter and son.

 Retired Chair & CEO, Compli